idaholab/moose/framework/doc/content/sqa/framework_sll.md

 > of the library is to provide support for adaptive mesh refinement (AMR) computations in parallel
 > while allowing a research scientist to focus on the physics they are modeling.

-+Testing:+ libMesh is a core library providing significant funcitionality for MOOSE and MOOSE-based applications.
++Testing:+ libMesh is a core library providing significant functionality for MOOSE and MOOSE-based applications.
 Every Functional test in the [framework RTM](framework_rtm.md) that manipulates a mesh or solves a problem is using an integrated piece of the libMesh library.
-For all practical purposes there is almost no differences to the set of tests for the framework and the set of tests for libMesh.
+For all practical purposes there are almost no differences between the set of tests for the framework and the set of tests for libMesh.

 Current Version of libMesh: [!git!submodule-hash url=https://github.com/libmesh/libmesh/commit](libmesh)